Screening for Impaired Visual Acuity in Older Adults

 II.
 Proposed Key Questions to Be Systematically Reviewed

-- What are the adverse effects of treatment of COPD in screen-detected asymptomatic adults?
+- What are the harms associated with vision screening in asymptomatic older adults?

 III.
 Proposed Contextual Question

 Contextual questions will not be systematically reviewed and are not shown in the Analytic Framework.

 - What is a clinically meaningful difference in visual acuity?